daiyi/blog/source/_posts/What-am-I-reading-April-May-2017.md

 There is a mirror that has seen me for the last time, There is a door I have shut until the end of the world.
 Among the books in my library
-There are some I shall never repoen.
+There are some I shall never reopen.
 >
 > <cite>(Limits, Borges)</cite>